A good quality guitar tuner is crucial for every guitarist. Playing in tune will help you become a better guitarist and

-The photo to the right shows how bad some tuners can be in direct sunlight.
+The above photo shows how bad some tuners can be in direct sunlight.

 Most new guitar tuners are more than bright enough and some allow you to increase/decrease the brightness to suit your situation.
 So while this shouldn’t be a problem if you buy a recently released tuner, keep it in mind if you pick up something older.

 Muting your signal

 If you play electric guitar, a nice benefit of having a tuner pedal is being able to mute your signal on demand.
 An audience hearing you tune your guitar is the easiest way to look like an amateur.
 With a tuner pedal, you simply hit the footswitch and it mutes your signal – allowing you to tune your guitar in complete silence.

 Outside of tuning it’s still very handy to be able to mute your signal at any time.
 You can use your tuner to keep things quiet while you change guitars, stop ear-piercing feedback or to reduce the hum of your amp while you’re not playing.

 If you play electric guitar, I highly recommend getting a tuner pedal – even if your amp already has an inbuilt tuner.

 The accuracy of guitar tuners is rated in cents.
 There are 100 cents to a semitone so the note C# is +100 cent higher than the note C. For example, the best-selling BOSS TU-2 has an accuracy rating of +/-3 cent.
 That means when the tuner says the note is in-tune, the real note might be up to 3 cents higher or up to 3 cents lower than what it says.

 The way you play also affects your pitch so even a perfectly in-tune guitar can sound out of pitch when you play it depending on how hard you push down on the frets.